kunal3229/Smart-Email-Assistant/README.md

 4. **Make Changes and Commit:** Stage changes with `git add .`, commit them using `git commit -m "Add your commit message"`.
 5. **Push to Your Fork:** Run `git push origin feature/your-feature-name`.
 6. **Create a Pull Request:** Navigate to the original repository and click "New Pull Request."

-## License

-Distributed under the MIT License.
-See `LICENSE` for more details.

 ## Acknowledgments